-Pagan groups are run by a small number of volunteers
+Pagan groups are generally run by a small number of volunteers.

 That means you’re relying on the knowledge of the people running a given event in terms of accessibility,.
 Some of us are very attentive to it.
 (I try really hard).
 Some folks aren’t.
 Some folks would like to help, but aren’t very knowledgeable about the issues.
 You won’t know which a given group is which until you talk to them.

 Even the larger public rituals mostly run 50-100 people outside a few very large events.
 Many access options require additional preparation, and with limited resources, small planning groups do pick and choose what they’re going to focus on.
 Advance conversations about your needs will help a lot, as well as a willingness to explain clearly what precisely you need or would find helpful.

 (For example, if I’m preparing a large-text version of a program, it’s helpful to know if you’d prefer it electronically or on paper: we can certainly print it, but if you’d rather have an electronic copy, we can both get it to you faster and save paper and printing costs.)

 A little advance warning can go a long way in what a group can provide for access – two to three weeks before is a pretty good time to check in if it’s something like wondering they can bring or provide something like large print materials (they won’t be in the last chaos of putting things together, but will have a pretty good idea what they’ll be doing and can adapt.)

 Larger choices like site location or general access obviously need to be known much further in advance – groups typically arrange sites anywhere from a month or two in advance to as much as a year in advance.